woontsoudev/Project-Automatisation/README.md

 ```
 The dependencies in "gulp.task" are other tasks, but you need to know some things:

+1. The tasks jshint and jscs both run first, then task js runs
+2. Dependency tasks run in parallel, not in sequence

 ```javascript
 gulp.task('js', ['jscs', 'jshint'], function() {
 	return gulp